nicklockwood/iCarousel/README.md

 There are two basic approaches to detecting taps on views in iCarousel on iOS.
 The first approach is to simply use the `carousel:didSelectItemAtIndex:` delegate method, which fires every time an item is tapped.
 If you are only interested in taps on the currently centered item, you can compare the `currentItemIndex` property against the index parameter of this method.

-Alternatively, if you want a little more control can supply a UIButton or UIControl as the item view and handle the touch interactions yourself.
-See the iOS example project for a demo of how this is done (doesn't work on Mac OS, see below).
+Alternatively, if you want a little more control you can supply a UIButton or UIControl as the item view and handle the touch interactions yourself.
+See the iOS example project for a demo of how this is done (doesn't work on Mac OS; see below).

 You can also nest UIControls within your item views and these will receive touches as expected.